 Permanent Worker The Company has always believed in open and transparent communication.
-Employees are encouraged to share their concerns with their HODs, HR or the Other than Permanent Worker members of the Senior Leadership Team.
-In addition, new employees are sensitised on Code of Conduct principles, which also forms part of the employee Permanent Employees induction programme.
-The Company have put Complaint Box at every plant locations and office and maintain Complaint Register to redress grievances of Other than Permanent Employees employees and workers.
+Employees Other than Permanent Worker are encouraged to share their concerns with their HODs, HR or the members of the Senior Permanent Employees Leadership Team.
+In addition, new employees are sensitised on Code of Conduct principles, Other than Permanent Employees which also forms part of the employee induction programme.
+The Company have put Complaint Box at every plant locations and office and maintain Complaint Register to redress grievances of employees and workers.
 The company has in place prevention of sexual harassment at the workplace policy and Whistle blower policy applicable to all employees.